vdthakur/SON-Algorithm/README.md

 # **SON Algorithm with Spark Framework**

 ## **Project Overview**
 This project implements the SON (Sequential Algorithm) to identify frequent itemsets in large datasets.
 The SON algorithm is applied in two tasks using the Spark framework.
-Task 1 uses a small simulated dataset, while Task 2 uses the real-world Ta Feng dataset.
+Part 1 uses a small simulated dataset, while Part 2 uses the real-world Ta Feng dataset.
 The project showcases distributed computing techniques to handle massive datasets effectively.

 The **Apriori algorithm** is used as the limited-pass algorithm in this implementation to efficiently process chunks of the dataset.